devnull-hub-lab/journal/README.md

-A daemon that reads .journal user file
+A daemon that reads .journal user file and return data do sender

 Dependencies to build journald: sqlite3

-Instructions to build daemon: gcc journald.c -o journald -lsqlite3
+Instructions to build and install daemon: make && make install

-Run Daemon: ./journald
+Run Daemon: /usr/local/sbin/journald